 If you’re using Elucidat, why not create a shared folder with reusable assets and template projects that your whole team can use.
 This is a big time-saver when your working collaboratively and juggling lots of projects.

-3. Simplify the navigation in your elearning UI design
+3. Simplify the navigation in your online learning UI design

 Making your navigation as clear and intuitive as possible will make sure your learners can stay focused on the learning content, rather than being confused about where to go next.